 I stopped using commercial fabric conditioners or softeners altogether a few years ago.
 Not only because of their plastic packaging and environmental damage, but also due to their effect on endocrine health.
 To read more about how synthetic fragrance affects your health, click here: Endocrine Disruptors

-I try to air dry our clothes whenever it is possible, which is quite rare unfortunately in this part of Germany.
+I try to air dry our clothes whenever it is possible, which is quite rare unfortunately in this part of Germany, especially in the cold months.
 In case I cannot avoid using the dryer, I use hand crocheted wool free (vegan) dryer balls to reduce the drying time.
 I add 2 drops of dōTERRA Lavender essential oil to each ball for the last 10-20 minutes of the drying cycle.
 The clothes smell amazing coming out of the dryer :)

 Very friendly, professional and interesting events.Dani